WWSB: 1994 affiliation near-loss

 After eight months of negotiations, and with a month to go until the disaffiliation date, WWSB and ABC announced on March 7, 1995, that the station would remain an ABC affiliate under a new three-year deal that permitted an extension dependent on WWSB's delivery of viewers to ABC World News Tonight and Nightline.
 In the years following the new pact, WWSB expanded its local news offerings.
 A 5 p.m. newscast, First News at Five, debuted in 1995; this was followed by a morning newscast, News 40 Sunrise, which debuted in 1998 as a 30-minute program and was expanded to an hour in 2002.

 In 1997, five Black women and the Manatee County branch of the NAACP challenged the renewal of WWSB's license, claiming they had been denied opportunities to anchor.
-The NAACP complaint alleged that in the station's 25-year history, it had never had a Black anchor, even though it had at least two in the 1970s, Ed James, who went on to host the long-running public affairs program Black Almanac.
+The NAACP complaint alleged that in the station's 25-year history, it had never had a Black anchor, even though it had at least two in the 1970s, including Ed James, who went on to host the long-running public affairs program Black Almanac.
 One of the challengers was Vickie Oldham, host of the WWSB public affairs program Common Ground, who claimed decreasing support for the program.
 She alleged having been told by manager Manny Calvo that the mostly White Sarasota area precluded a Black anchor, with a better chance of doing so in a market with a larger Black population.
 The FCC upheld the renewal of the license in 2001, but Oldham credited the petition with spurring the station to hire more people of color.